JesterXL/Starting-Strength-Polymer/README.md

 # Starting Strength

 A project I created to learn more about [Polymer](https://www.polymer-project.org/1.0/) 1.1 and [RxJS](https://github.com/Reactive-Extensions/RxJS).
+It helps you track your [Starting Strength](http://startingstrength.com/) progress.

 # Instructions